msnh2012/Msnhnet/ReadMe.md

 5. Then use cmake-gui tool and visual studio to make or use vcpkg.

 - Linux(Ubuntu)

+ps.
+If you want to build with Jetson, please uncheck NNPACK, OMP, OPENBLAS, NEON, OMP_MAX_THREAD.

 ```
 sudo apt-get install qt5-default      #optional
 sudo apt-get install libqt5svg5-dev   #optional